Mobile menu toggle

 Latest macOS Tahoe update makes slow charging easier to spot

-Apple bundles 70W, 96W, or 140W USB-C power adapters with its latest MacBooks.
+Apple bundles 70W, 96W or 140W USB-C power adapters with its latest MacBooks.
 These chargers provide enough power to fast-charge the battery to around 50% in just 30 minutes.

 However, you can also use a lower-wattage charger to top up your MacBook.
 The problem is that many users may not realize when a charger isn’t powerful enough.
-In such cases, the MacBook may charge very slowly or even lose battery under heavy workloads.
+In such cases, the MacBook might charge very slowly or even lose battery under heavy workloads.

 Your MacBook now warns you when it detects a slow charger.